axelschwartz/axelschwartz/README.md

 * 👨‍💻 All of my projects will be available at https://gitlab.com/axelschwartz

-* 📫 How to reach me : @theaxelschwartz on Twitter
+* 📫 How to reach me : @axelcoding on Twitter

 ⚡ Fun fact I'm a cool guy ;)